Chart Color Schemes

 The level of residential development activity in Conder is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, sourced from statistical area data, indicates Conder has had virtually no dwelling approvals in recent years.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Conder has had virtually no dwelling approvals in recent years.
 Specifically, an estimated 3 homes were approved between FY21 and FY25, with 0 so far in FY26.

-Despite the population decline during this period, housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
-Additionally, there have been $69,000 in commercial approvals in FY26, reflecting Conder's residential nature.
+Despite a falling population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+This year alone, there have been $720,000 in commercial approvals, reflecting the area's residential nature.
 Compared to the Australian Capital Territory, Conder has significantly less development activity.

-This limited new supply generally supports stronger demand and values for established dwellings, although building activity has accelerated recently.
+This limited new supply supports stronger demand and values for established dwellings, although building activity has increased recently.
 Nationally, Conder's level of development is also lower, indicating market maturity and possible development constraints.
-Given the expected stable or declining population, Conder should see reduced pressure on housing, potentially creating opportunities for buyers in the future.
+With population expected to remain stable or decline, Conder should see reduced pressure on housing, potentially presenting opportunities for buyers.

 Frequently Asked Questions - Development